fetchcord/FetchCord/readme.md

 To run the script simply run `fetchcord`, python 3.8 should have the `distro` module but if you get an error install it via pip, `pip3 install distro`

+NOTE: This script requires neofetch to be installed.

 python3.8 needs the `distro` module.
 If you get an error, install it via pip: `pip3 install distro`

 ## Running on MacOS
-To install the script, run `sudo ./macinstall.sh`.
+To install the script, run `sudo ./install.sh`.

-Run `python3 -u -m fetch_cord.macos-rpc.py`.
+Run `python3 run-rpc.py`.

 ## Other Examples